OnurGumus/onurgumus.github.io/_posts/2020-11-25-Fable-Web-Components.md

 All the classes that we will use for the web components must derive from: **HtmlElement**.
-Fable already offers one but unfortunately, some members we required are missing.
+Fable already offers one but unfortunately, some members we require, are missing.
 So we create one of our own: